 On the downside, PriceBlink doesn’t have a category page for women’s fashion.
 So we recommend this site only when you are looking for a specific store’s coupons.

 OK, yes, this is shameless self-promotion.
-But we have coupons too!
+But we have deals too!
 We only promote compelling sales from our favorite, reputable retailers plus confirmed sample sales.

 If you listed your best coupon sites, would you include any we don’t show here?
 Let us know and we can add it!